denten-books/plain-text/3-format.md

-Interpretation" Sontag mentions the ideal of transparency as the "highest, most liberating value in art and in criticism today [...] transparency means experiencing the luminousness of the thing in itself, of things being what they are. [@sontag_against_1966, 9]" Rather than show what a work of art *means*, Sontag urged critics to show "how it is" and "that it is" [@sontag_against_1966, 10].
-Form, as she saw it, mirrors McKeown's "shape" and the "text's physical characteristics" of Hayles.
+Interpretation" Sontag mentions the ideal of transparency as the "highest, most liberating value in art and in criticism today [...] transparency means experiencing the luminousness of the thing in itself, of things being what they are."[@sontag_against_1966, 9] Rather than show what a work of art *means*, Sontag urged critics to show "how it is" and "that it is."
+[@sontag_against_1966, 10] Form, as she saw it, mirrors McKeown's "shape" and the "text's physical characteristics" of Hayles.

 ## Tactics of Reading